Ukraine’s most vulnerable among those fleeing Russia’s war

 “There are 216 people altogether, the children along with their chaperones,” said Viktoria Mikolayivna, deputy director of the Darnytskyy home.

-Cold weather gripping Eastern Europe on Wednesday made conditions even harder for those fleeing.
+Cold weather gripping Eastern Europe on Wednesday made conditions even harder for those fleeing into countries neighboring Ukraine.

 At the border area of Palanca in southern Moldova, a country that shares a long border with Ukraine, temperatures hovered around freezing and a fresh blanket of snow covered the ground.